zyronix/puppet-dokuwiki/README.md

  }
 ```

-It is not recommanded by dokuwiki to modify the ACLs outside of the dokuwiki webinterface.
-So, by default this module to not overwrite any acls; it only supplies one on installation.
+It is not recommended by dokuwiki to modify the ACLs outside of the dokuwiki webinterface.
+So, by default this module does not overwrite any acls; it only supplies one for installation.

-To create any additional users: user the dokuwiki::user defined type:
+To create any additional users: use the dokuwiki::user defined type:

 ```puppet
    dokuwiki::user { 'admin':